Go to Reviews.org US Edition

 Hulu and Disney Plus bundles are not available in Australia

 Outside of those initial plan costs, users can also pay additional amounts each month for other premium add-ons, such as ESPN+ for US$9.99/mth or Disney+ (with ads) for US$2/mth.

 There are premium channel add-ons for an additional monthly fee, too.
 HBO Max costs US$14.99, Showtime is US$10.99, Cinemax is US$9.99, and Starz is US$8.99.

 No, Hulu isn’t available in Australia in an official capacity, and it’s unlikely to get here anytime soon.
 Why?
 Licensing deals with existing streaming services and channels means that Hulu content can be found on other streaming services in Australia.

 For instance, Showtime programming tends to end up on Stan, hit Hulu movie Palm Springs is available on Prime Video in Australia, the Stephen King combined universe Castle Rock can be found on Binge, while depression-in-a-bottle The Handsmaid’s Tale can be watched across Stan and SBS On Demand.

-While it’s uncertain whether Hulu will ever land in Australia, Disney Plus is being upgraded to Disney Plus Star to include a range of Disney Plus Star movies and Disney Plus Star TV series that are usually reserved for Hulu.
+While it’s uncertain whether Hulu will ever land in Australia, Disney+ has been upgraded to Disney+ Star and includes a range of movies and TV series that are usually reserved for Hulu.